VJJagan/Resume_application-UI-UX/README.md

 Clone or download the repository to your local machine.
 Open the project in Android Studio.
 Build and run the application on your device or emulator.

 Requirements

 Android Studio 4.2 or later
 Android SDK
 Android device or emulator running Android 5.0 or later

-Screenshots
-Below are some screenshots of the application:

 License